MahdiatK/MKUXDesign1stYear/README.md

 Miscoloured header in find-cars.html

+Postcode selection box being dropdown and not a typable area

 Off-centered text when making navbar align to the left

 Bottom footer text moving off-centre when aligning navbar to the left